S-Abdelnabi/LLM-Deliberation/README.md

   - `<GAME>/initial_deal.txt`: This is the most preferred option for `p1` that will be used to start the negotiation.

 - We include `greedy`, `targeted_adv`, `untargeted_adv`, `cooperative` incentives for the `base` game according to the results in the paper.
 Other games have currently only the `cooperative` variant.
+- **If you would like to support another incentive**, create a new sub-directory and write the individual instructions for agents you would like to combine that incentive with.

 ---